-The 2 pages limit applies to the total of "current and past research and your research plans" (not to each of them).
+The 1500 characters limit applies to the total of current and past research and your research plans (not to each of them).

 Please consider that we have to review more than 100 applications in only a few days.
 I.e. typically, a reviewer will read 20-40 applications per day and, in the first pass, only dedicate 10-15 minutes to your material.
 Your application should be pleasant to read and convey the reader clearly your interest/motivation and strength.
 As an easy check, read your application slowly and see how far you get in 10 min (and then imagine doing this after having read about 10-20 very similar applications): did your application stand out of the lot?

 - Which format should I use for my application documents?

 You must use the ESO Application Form.
 Please fill it in all the relevant parts and create a PDF.
 You should submit the pdf only.
 The same is valid for the cover letter and the reference letters.

 - How and when are my referees notified?
 What is the deadline for reference letters?